Parry-Zhuo/DeliberatePracticeTimer/README.md

 What is deliberate practice?
-Deliberate practice is a way of practicing that seeks to achieve consistent performance increases through focused, goal-oriented practice that targets specific weaknesses, incorporates immediate feedback, pushes beyond comfort zones.
+Deliberate practice is a way of practicing that seeks to achieve consistent performance increases through focused, goal-oriented practice that targets specific weaknesses, incorporates immediate feedback, and pushing comfort zones.

 Deliberate Practice Tracker App
 Purpose: This app seeks to aid users in applying deliberate practice by creating a platform to easily label specific tasks they are performing, providing immediate feedback, while saving the data